Objective: The children will be able to

 Discuss on the board (show students what color each candle is) and review how an Advent Wreath is lit and in what order.
 Students make Advent Wreath.

-catholicmom.com- Advent Wreath Craft
+originally from catholicmom.com- Advent Wreath Craft

 christiancrafters.com- No Flame Advent Wreath